AuraCatPerpinya/reindev_betterchatmod/README.md

 ## What does it do?
 It currently:
 - Extends the chat history up to 1024 messages (instead of 50 in base ReIndev).
-- Adds a "chat input history" (You can suggest a better wording).
+- Adds a "past sent messages history" (You can suggest a better wording).

   Basically the feature that you have in modern Minecraft, with the up and down keys to navigate through your past sent messages (max 1024 messages).